khamerling-potts/python-p3-final-project/README.md

 &nbsp;

 RDM (research database manager.) is a command line application that allows users to manage research sites, projects, and investigators.
 This project was inspired by my prior experience working in academic, government, and medical settings to conduct psychological research.
 Both research sites and projects can include many investigators, but an investigator may only work on one project at one site.

 You can run the file `cli.py` to start up the CLI.
-This file first seeds the database with some sample data, but users are able to modify this data while using the application.
+This file first seeds the database with sample data, then allows users to navigate the project.

 ## Command Line Menus